Yadav-Swati/I-CARE-U/README.md

 ## Inspiration:-

-&emsp;&emsp;Artificial Intelligence (AI) reshapes companies and how innovation management is organized.
+Artificial Intelligence (AI) reshapes companies and how innovation management is organized.
 Consistent with rapid technological development and the replacement of human organization, AI may indeed compel management to rethink a company's entire innovation process.

-&emsp;&emsp;In this project I am providing solution for three problems which faced by major healthcare industry.
+In this project I am providing solution for three problems which faced by major healthcare industry.

 ## How It is built